 A key component of the research planning, coordination and implementation will be transdisciplinary workshops.
-Workshop ideas will be called for, prioritised by the Steering Committee and supported based on the level of community interest and relevance to Ant-ICON objectives.
-A limited amount of travel support will be offered to participants, particularly Early and Mid Career Researchers.
+Workshop ideas will be prioritised by the Steering Committee and supported based on the level of community interest and relevance to Ant-ICON objectives.
 Ant-ICON will also assist in planning for, and participating in, cross-programme workshops.
-In particular, discussions will be held with other (potential) SRPs (e.g. AntClim^{now} and AISSL) and existing initiatives (ICED, ANTOS, SOOS) to help develop ideas that might be most effectively addressed in a workshop setting.
-For example, Ant-ICON will work closely with AntClim^{now} to develop and utilise short term, high resolution climate forecasts for ecological models.
-Where possible, such workshops will be aligned with major conferences or events to minimise travel (and the associated carbon footprint).
-Remote attendance or web-based meetings will also be facilitated and encouraged.
+In particular, discussions will be held with other SRPs (e.g., AntClimNow and INSTANT) and existing initiatives (ICED, ANTOS, SOOS) to help to develop ideas that might be most effectively addressed in a workshop setting and through collaborative initiatives.
+For example, Ant-ICON will work closely with AntClimNow to develop and utilise short-term, high-resolution climate forecasts for ecological models.
+In addition to cross -representation on respective Steering Committees, regular virtual meetings will be held to ensure that synergies are identified and outputs integrated wherever possible.